CZ-NIC/fred-docs/Architecture/TopLevelComponents/CORBAServers.rst

 ~~~~~~~~~
 The :ref:`daemon <FRED-Arch-servers-cpp>` of the MojeID extension.

-This daemon implements operations for the :ref:`MojeID service
+This daemon implements operations for the :ref:`MojeID extension
-<FRED-Arch-clients-mid>`.
+<FRED-Features-Extensions>`.

 .. _FRED-Arch-servers-dbif: